forquare/hashbang0.com/content/post/2019-01-06-acme.sh-revisited/index.md

 ## 1. Issuing an ECC Wildcard certificate

-	$ acme.sh --issue --dns dns_linode_v4 -d 'manaha.co.uk' -d '*.manaha.co.uk' --keylength ec-256
+	$ acme.sh --issue --dns dns_hetzner -d 'manaha.co.uk' -d '*.manaha.co.uk' --keylength ec-256

 This issues a new certificate to `manaha.co.uk`, and all subdomains (wildcard - see the `*` in the second domain declaration).
-It uses Linode DNS to verify I have control of the domains.
+It uses Hetzner's DNS to verify I have control of the domains.
 The `--keylength ec-256` part tells `acme.sh` to create an ECDSA certificate (prime256v1, "ECDSA P-256”).

 ## 2. Installing the certificate